yogeshgirmal/text-to-video/README.md

 # text-to-video
-Creating app for converting text to video
+Creating app for converting text to video: add text in text.txt file and save it

 # Setup
 1. download ffmpeg from :